Stephen Humphrey Bogart: Career

 Bogart began his working career as an insurance agent, while he studied mass communications at the University of Hartford.
-He pursued a career in television news, and at the age of 39, he moved from New York to become a producer for NBC's Sunday Today.
+He pursued a career in television news.
+At age 39, he moved from New York to become a producer for NBC's Sunday Today.
 Later, he took a job as an executive producer of a television news department.

 Bogart oversees the management of the estate of Humphrey Bogart.
 The business owns and manages the name, image, and likeness rights of Humphrey Bogart.
 The estate hosts an annual Humphrey Bogart Film Festival in Key Largo, Florida.
 The estate owns and manages Santana Films, the successor to Humphrey Bogart's company, Santana Productions.
-The business is also the founding partner of the 'Bogart Spirits' liquor brand.
+The business is also the founding partner of the Bogart Spirits liquor brand.

-Bogart hosted the festival celebrating the 70th and 75th anniversary of the film Casablanca (which his father starred in) in 2012 and 2017.
+Bogart hosted festivals celebrating the 70th and 75th anniversary of the film Casablanca (which his father starred in) in 2012 and 2017.

 Personal life

 Bogart has three adult children and currently lives in Naples, Florida.
 He is the brother-in-law of author and yoga master Erich Schiffmann.